alyanadc/odin-recipes/README.md

 # odin-recipes
-This is my first Odin Project whereas I will make a basic recipe website.
+This is my first Odin Project whereas I will make a basic recipe website